-Sanctions:
+Sanctions

 Sanctions are sometimes necessary to help students to understand that there is a consequence to their actions.
-Sanctions must be fair and just, based on the need for the students to learn more appropriate ways of managing their behaviour, rather than as a punitive measure.
+Sanctions must be fair and just based on the need for the students to learn more appropriate ways of managing their behaviour, rather than as a punitive measure.
 Sanctions need to be applied as soon as possible after the behaviour occurs and tailored to the student's level of understanding.
 Students should be offered verbal reminders and provided with 'take up' time (a suitable warning and opportunity to modify their behaviour) before a sanction is implemented.
-The school may use one or more of the following sanctions in response to unacceptable behaviour: A verbal reprimand.
+The school may use one or more of the following sanctions in response to unacceptable behaviour:

-- > Sending the pupil out of the class. - > Expecting work to be completed at home, at break or lunchtime. - > Detention at break or lunchtime or after school. - > Referring the pupil to a senior member of staff. - >Letters or phone calls home to parents. - >Agreeing a behaviour contract. - Confiscation of a student's mobile phone or device, in accordance with our Online Safety Policy, if staff believe it is being used to contravene our child protection or behaviour policy.
+- A verbal reprimand

+- Sending the pupil out of the class

+- Expecting work to be completed at home, or at break or lunchtime

+- Detention at break or lunchtime, or after school

+- Referring the pupil to a senior member of staff

+- Letters or phone calls home to parents

+- Agreeing a behaviour contract

-Any sanctions or rewards used will form part of a student's Positive Behaviour Support Plan, jointly agreed with parents and regularly reviewed.
+Any sanctions or rewards used will form part of the student's Positive Behaviour Support Plan, jointly agreed with parents and regularly reviewed.